apache/qpid-proton/python/docs/index.rst

 Qpid Proton Python API Documentation
 ####################################

-The Proton module provides a Python 2.7 and 3.x API for Qpid Proton.
+The Proton module provides a Python 3 API for Qpid Proton.
 It enables a developer to write Python applications that send and receive AMQP messages.

 *******